Why Coca-Cola’s “Share A Coke” Campaign Is So Effective

 These transitions zoom in from the upper right corner to the lower left corner and hang there — they look like sound waves on a monitor in their rigidity and geometric makeup.
 They are lines that bump and move almost with the music, and then they sit in the corner waiting to take viewers to the next concept that’s going to be explored.

-This adds movement to the video that is almost entirely made up of still shots, save for the subtle animations that come from the branded illustrations.
+This adds movement to the video which is almost entirely made up of still shots, save for the subtle animations that come from the branded illustrations.

 This motion encourages movement on the part of the user.
 It encourages them to listen and watch, and it also encourages them to get out there, buy a Coke and play along with the game.
 Even if they don’t win, it’s the thrill of playing that’s worth it.
 And these visual elements promote that.